|

 spray to avoid sticking.
 Chill and save rest of dough by wrapping it.
 Chill tart shell.

-2. Continue with almond cream.
-Add soft butter and sugar to your mixing bowl and
+Continue with almond cream.
+Add soft butter and sugar to your mixing bowl andpaddle until pale and fluffy.
+Add eggs one at a time.
+Mixture breaks and comes

 together.
 Add your almond flour, be sure to scrape bottom of bowl to ensure even